Bragg spectrum, K-theory and Gap Labelling of aperiodic solids

 \subsection{Schr\"odinger operators in the one-particle approximation}

-In the one-particle approximation, the motion of a particle in the solid is described by the Schr\"odinger equation with an unbounded Hamiltonian $H$.
-It can therefore not belong to the pattern algebra $\Aa$ but it is affiliated to it in a sense that $f(H)\in \Aa$ for all continuous functions $f:\R\to \C$ which vanish at infinity.
-We focuss here on the situation without external magnetic fields, but the analysis can be extended to external magnetic field by incorporating the magnetic field in the algebra by means of twisting cocycles.
-Indeed, our description is that from \cite{bellissard1992gap} adapted to our framework, and in \cite{bellissard1992gap} the reader can also find the magnetic case.
+In the one-particle approximation, the motion of a particle in the solid is described by the Schr\"odinger equation with an unbounded Hamiltonian $H$ on $L^2(\R^d)$.
+It can therefore not belong to the pattern algebra $\Ape$.
+Instead, we replace $H$ by a bounded operators which contains the same topological information.
+Again, we adapt \cite{bellissard1992gap} to our framework.